andersmurphy/andersmurphy-blog/resources/about.md

 👋 Hi!
 I'm Anders.
 A Fullstack Developer, Product Engineer and Startup Founder.
 I've spent most of my career building consumer facing apps.

-I do consulting work on: Clojure, JVM, SQLite, product design, rapid prototyping and performance tuning (with a focus on vertical scaling).
+I do consulting work on: Clojure, Datastar, JVM, SQLite, product design, rapid prototyping and performance tuning (with a focus on vertical scaling).

 ### Open Source